KonoSuba: Light novels

 Yen Press announced on May 20, 2016, that it had licensed the light novels for release in North America.
 The first volume was released in conjunction with the second manga volume on February 21, 2017.

-Media
+On June 20, 2023, Yen Audio released the first volume of the light novel as an audiobook.
+They also released the Fantastic Days novel on June 18, 2023.

+Adaptations

 Manga

 A manga adaptation of KonoSuba illustrated by Masahito Watari began serialization in the October 2014 issue of Fujimi Shobo's Monthly Dragon Age magazine on September 9, 2014.
-As of November 8, 2022, sixteen tankōbon volumes have been released.
+As of July 9, 2025, twenty one tankōbon volumes have been released.

-A manga adaptation of the KonoSuba Fantastic Days smartphone game by Kasumi Morino began serialization in Media Factory's Monthly Comic Alive magazine on March 26, 2022.

 Yen Press announced its acquisition of the manga adaptation at the same time that it licensed the original light novels.